 Therefore, you should refill the humidifier with distilled water to prevent ammonia smells from emanating from the humidifier.
 It should be cleaned regularly after short periods, like once a week.

 Vinegar is highly acidic; therefore, it is used to clean and maintain humidifiers.
 Its acidic composition gifts it the ability to kill bacteria, dissolve mineral deposits accumulating in the surfaces of the humidifier.
 For these reasons, vinegar is ordinary in many homes for cleaning the humidifier.

 It is advisable not to run the humidifier with vinegar inside.
 Plugging the humidifier with vinegar in it can irritate your nostrils, throat, and eyes.

-After cleaning the humidifier with vinegar, rinse the base and the tank with running water until the smell is gone.
+After cleaning the humidifier, rinse the base and the tank with running water until the smell is gone.

 Humidifier Smells Like Plastic

 When new air humidifiers are kept in operation, it is common for them to produce a plastic-like smell.
 However, the scent is expected to disappear after several usages.